 Avoid Poor Plugins

 Plugins are used by web developers to add some instant functionality to the websites.
 Plugins are super important for those who use WordPress to build websites.
-While plugins are amazing and have great results, having too many plugins on your website can slowing down your website.
+While plugins are amazing and have great results, having too many plugins on your website can slow down your website.

 A professional web developer should try to use plugins efficiently instead of adding all the plugins that seem useful for the website.
 Along with the number of plugins, the quality of a plugin is also effective in the speed of a website.

 This means that if you have gotten the plugin from an unreliable source, it might hurt the speed of your website.
 It can even cause some security issues for your website too.
 Try to make sure that you get the plugins from a reliable source, which is regularly updated.

 Please avoid abandoned plugins- plugins that have not been updated for a very long time.
 They can be a source of security risk.